 How can African boxthorn be controlled?

-Landholders should assess and monitor arrivals of stock, machinery and purchases of hay/fodder to ensure they are free of weed seed.
+Landholders should assess and monitor areas for new seedlings, particularly under areas where birds perch.
+Arrivals of stock, machinery and purchases of hay/fodder should also be assessed and monitored to ensure they are free of weed seeds.
 Once identified, outbreaks of African boxthorn should be treated using recommended measures including follow up treatments until the weed is killed.

 Visit the PIRSA website to find out chemical control options and dosing rates specific to African boxthorn.